Retirement Insurance Benefits: Fully insured status

 People attain fully insured status based upon their payments into the Social Security system through payroll taxes and the amount of time they have been working in jobs covered through the Social Security system.
 This is measured through quarters of coverage.

 A person earns one quarter of coverage for each $1,410 of earned income in 2020.
 A person can earn up to four quarters of coverage per year.
 The amount to earn one quarter of coverage may change from year to year based on the national average wage index.

 In order to be considered fully insured, a person must generally have at least 40 quarters of coverage.
 Fully insured status is used for other benefits besides RIB.

 Age 62

 The United States uses English common law; because of this a person obtains their age on the day before their birthday.
-A person born on the first of month is considered to obtain their age in the month prior and a person born on January 1 is considered to obtain their age in the prior year.
+A person born on the first of the month is considered to obtain their age in the month prior and a person born on January 1 is considered to obtain their age in the prior year.
 In order for a person to be eligible for RIB in the month of their birth, they must have either been born on the first (where they obtained their age in the prior month) or the second of the month (where they obtained their age on the first of the month).